-- Name and address of the stockholder making the recommendation, as they appear on the Company's books and records, and of such record holder's beneficial owner: - Number of shares of capital stock of the Company that are owned beneficially and held of record by such stockholder and such beneficial owner; - Name and address of the individual recommended for consideration as a director nominee (a "Director Nominee"); - The principal occupation of the Director Nominee; - The total number of shares of capital stock of the Company that will be voted for the Director Nominee by the stockholder making the recommendation; - All other information relating to the recommended candidate that would be required to be disclosed in solicitations of proxies for the election of directors, or is otherwise required, in each case pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (including the recommended candidate's written consent to being named in the proxy statement as a nominee and to serving as a director if approved by the Board and elected); and - A written statement from the stockholder making the recommendation stating why such recommended candidate would be able to fulfill the duties of a director.
+- Name and address of the stockholder making the recommendation, as they appear on the Company's books and records, and of such record holder's beneficial owner; - Number of shares of capital stock of the Company that are owned beneficially and held of record by such stockholder and such beneficial owner; - Name and address of the individual recommended for consideration as a director nominee (a "Director Nominee"); - The principal occupation of the Director Nominee; - The total number of shares of capital stock of the Company that will be voted for the Director Nominee by the stockholder making the recommendation; - All other information relating to the recommended candidate that would be required to be disclosed in solicitations of proxies for the election of directors, or is otherwise required, in each case pursuant to Regulation 14A under the Exchange Act (including the recommended candidate's written consent to being named in the proxy statement as a nominee and to serving as a director if approved by the Board and elected); and - A written statement from the stockholder making the recommendation stating why such recommended candidate would be able to fulfill the duties of a director.

 Nominations must be sent to the attention of the Secretary of the Company by U.S. Mail (including courier or expedited delivery service) to Yield10 Bioscience, Inc., 19 Presidential Way, Woburn, MA 01801.
-The Secretary of the Company will promptly forward any such nominations to the

-Nominating and Corporate Governance Committee.
-Once the Nominating and Corporate Governance Committee receives the nomination of a candidate, the candidate will be evaluated and a recommendation with respect to such candidate will be delivered to the Board.
+The Secretary of the Company will promptly forward any such nominations to the Nominating and Corporate Governance Committee Committee receives the nomination of a candidate, the candidate will be evaluated and a recommendation with respect to such candidate will be delivered to the Board.
 Nominations not made in accordance with the foregoing policy shall be disregarded by the Nominating and Corporate Governance Committee and votes cast for such nominees shall not be counted.